Bakisha/STM32-SID-PLAYER/README.md

 Demonstration video:
 (internal flash memory player)  https://youtu.be/pvWagY7ppYg

-Much more details are versions subfolder.
+Much more details are in versions subfolder.

 HAVE FUN :-)